jberkel/sms-backup-plus/README.md

 If it is related to backing up / restoring you should also enable the sync log in debug mode (Advanced settings) and attach a relevant portion of it.
 The sync log is located on your SD card as "sms_backup_plus.log".

+To attach the sync log create a "gist" (https://gist.github.com) and link to the gist you created instead of posting the full content in the issue.

 ### Backup questions

 #### <a name="faq-inbox">Why do backed up SMS show up in my inbox?</a>